Last updated:

 Specific therapeutic procedures and interventions may vary, depending upon numerous factors such as primary tumor location, extent of the primary tumor (stage) and degree of malignancy (grade), whether the tumor has spread to distant sites, individual’s age and general health and/or other elements.
 Decisions concerning the use of interventions should be made by physicians and other members of the health care team in careful consultation with the patient based upon the specifics of their case, a thorough discussion of the potential benefits and risks, patient preference and other appropriate factors.

 Surgery is a standard treatment option for ASPS that has not metastasized to other areas of the body and the only known potentially curative treatment.
 The prognosis is best if the tumor is small and localized (i.e. has not moved elsewhere in the body, such as the lungs) and can be completely removed by surgery.
-It is rare for amputation to be used as a surgical technique to attempt to cure sarcomas (it occurs less than 5% of the time at most major U.S. sarcoma centers).
 Typical surgery is called “limb-sparing”, trying to get around the tumor completely without having to remove so much tissue that the limb (or another site) does not work well anymore.
+In a few cases, when the tumor cannot be removed safely, amputation of the limb may be required.

-Often and particularly for larger tumors, radiation is used before or after surgery to minimize the chance of the tumor coming back in the place where it started.
+In many people, particularly for larger tumors, radiation is used before or after surgery to minimize the chance of the tumor coming back in the place where it started.
 This can be achieved by directing a radiation beam at the tumor (external beam radiation or some variant of that) or can be achieved by placing temporary tubes (catheters) in the area where the tumor was removed.
 These tubes stick out of the skin and can have radiation seeds placed in them to deliver a high dose of radiation to the area of the tumor in a very specific manner.
 This technique is called brachytherapy.
-Either external beam radiation or brachytherapy are typically considered when the tumor is 5cm (approximately 2 inches) in size or greater.
-For smaller tumors, it is not clear that radiation helps decrease the risk of the tumor coming back.
+Either external beam radiation or brachytherapy are typically considered when the tumor size is 5cm (approximately 2 inches) or greater.
+For smaller tumors, it is not clear if radiation helps decrease the risk of the tumor coming back.

 Without evidence of disease in the lungs or other spread of ASPS beyond where it started, chemotherapy is generally not recommended.
 There is no evidence that chemotherapy for ASPS after surgery (and radiation for some people) will decrease the risk of the tumor coming back.